-- Resolve to fully listen to all concerns when approached with a question or issue.
-If you are unable to help, ensure that the appropriate person provides help.
-There is very little we do that cannot be paused to take the time to help someone or steer them in the right direction. - Know your scope of authority and feel comfortable operating within it.
+- (A) Every employee is empowered to help. - (1) Employees should resolve to fully listen to all concerns when approached with a question or issue.
+If the employee is unable to help, he or she should ensure that the appropriate person provides help.
+There is very little that employees do that cannot be paused to take the time to help someone or steer them in the right direction. - (2) Employees should know their scope of authority and feel comfortable operating within it. - (B) In order to serve the public well, employees must be prepared to do so. - (1) Current information should be maintained on the phone system, internet, and in printed materials. - (2) Common questions should be anticipated, and appropriate materials should be made readily available. - (3) It is the responsibility of every employee to understand their department's procedures so that every customer can be assisted promptly.

-2.3 Be Prepared to Serve the Public Well

-- Current information should be maintained on the phone system, online, and in printed materials. - Common questions should be anticipated, and appropriate materials should be made readily available. - It is the responsibility of every employee to understand their department's procedures so that every customer can be assisted promptly.